Necrelox/My_runner/README.md

 	Use Q or left arrow to move left.
 	Use D or right arrow to move right.
-	Use Space for jump.
+	Use Space to jump.
-	Use Escape for pause.
+	Use Escape to pause or continue the game.

 # SpookyRunner